LEARNING THROUGH NATURE

 OUR STORY

-Since working together at a preschool in Pasadena, Fabienne Hadorn-Hitz and Elisa Romero have often talked about the dream of creating their own program for young children.
-Their idea was to offer a high-quality program to a small group of children, incorporating Art, Music, and Literacy on a daily basis.
+For Fabienne Hadorn-Hitz, it has been a dream for many years to create her own program for young children.
+The idea was to offer a high-quality program to a small group of children, incorporating Art, Music, and Literacy on a daily basis.
+With Elisa Romero, she found an enthusiastic partner.
+Since working together at a preschool in Pasadena, they often talked about the possibility of realizing that dream.
 They both shared a strong belief in progressive education and the importance of child-initiated play in a diverse, anti-bias environment.
 Fabienne grew up in Switzerland where Forest schools are quite popular and people recognize the benefits of children spending time in Nature.
 What better place than Southern California to add this element to the idea!

-Losing their jobs during the pandemic and the high demand for a safe place for children to learn during that time gave them the necessary boost to make their dream come true.
+Losing their jobs during the pandemic and the high demand for a safe place for children to learn during that time gave them the necessary boost to make that vision come true.
 With the help of parents and coworkers, Arroyo Nature School was founded in 2020.
 In 2023, Elisa decided to leave Arroyo Nature School to pursue her own endeavor in Portland, Oregon.

 OUR COMMUNITY